 The time frame for all dashboards is dynamic and automatically refresh at a 1 minute intervals for all tiles.

 The time frame set for the dashboards applies to all its tiles unless a separate time frame is applied to a specific tile.
-With AppMon 6.5 and later, you can set a specific time frame for an individual tile within a custom dashboard.
+You can set a specific time frame for an individual tile within a custom dashboard.
 Click Advanced Settings in the Tile configurator, then select Tile specific timeframe and use the Timeframe dropdown to set a time frame for the tile.

 Increasing the time frame to larger period of time, such as 30 days, may result in a slight delay in the rendering of web dashboard content depending on the amount of data in your selected measures.